This piece was updated on January 25, 2020 to reflect the latest TraQline Monthly data

 Has Thermometer average price shifted?

-Given the shift in mix towards more expensive forehead/temple Thermometers, average prices paid for thermometers peaked at $24 in the 3ME August 2020 (up from $19 from the same period a year ago), in between the initial lockdowns of the pandemic and the start of schools beginning to reopen.
+Given the shift in mix towards more expensive forehead/temple Thermometers, average prices paid for thermometers peaked at $24 in the 3ME June 2020 (up from $18 from the three months ending September 2019), in between the initial lockdowns of the pandemic and the start of schools beginning to reopen.
 Consumers realized that this would be a prolonged quarantine as states had shuttered non-essential stores.
 Average price paid has slowly started to fall and sits at $22, which is still a few dollars higher than the averages for Thermometers from pre-pandemic.

 Changes in Consumer Healthcare Purchases due to the Pandemic